Is It Safe to Travel to Gabon in 2026?

 What is the current travel advisory level for Gabon?

 Gabon is rated Level 2 — Exercise Increased Caution by the U.S. Department of State as of 2026.
-Key concerns include crime, civil_unrest, health.
+Key concerns include civil_unrest, crime, health.

 Is it safe to travel to Gabon right now?